-Before presenting estimates of the model described in the previous section, I provide a visual analysis of the evolution of the estimated hazard functions for nest-leaving and paternal retirement, which are estimated non-parametrically using a kernel-smoothing methodology.
-In particular, Figure 4 illustrates the pattern of nest-leaving for each European region, with the variable time measured in terms of the number of years since the child turned 18.
-Overall, this figure notes a number of cross-region differences.
-These differences include the following: a) in the beginning, in Northern Europe, the hazard of nest-leaving for sons and daughters is considerably higher compared to that in the other country regions; b) in all country groups, daughters initially have significantly higher rates of nest-leaving compared to those of sons; c) in Southern Europe, there is a proportion of adult children who are at high risk of leaving home even when they are in their 40s, thereby providing further evidence about the prolonged cohabitation of Mediterranean youths in their parents' homes.
+Before presenting estimates of the model described in the previous section, I provide a visual analysis of the evolution of the estimated hazard functions for nest-leaving and paternal retirement, which are estimated non-parametrically using a kernel-smoothing methodology.19 In particular, Figure 3 illustrates the pattern of nest-leaving for each European region, with the variable time measured in terms of the number of years since the child turned 18.20 Overall, this figure shows a number of cross-region differences.
+These differences include the following: a) in the beginning, in Northern Europe, the hazard of nest-leaving for sons and daughters is considerably higher compared to that in the other country regions; b) in all country groups, daughters initially have significantly higher rates of nest-leaving compared to those of sons;21 c) in Southern Europe, there is a proportion of adult children who are at high risk of leaving home even when they are in their 40s, thereby providing further evidence of the prolonged cohabitation of Mediterranean youths in their parents' homes.

-Finally, Figure 5 displays the dynamics of the hazard for paternal retirement.
+Finally, Figure A2 in Appendix A displays the dynamics of the hazard for paternal retirement.
 As expected, in all European regions, the hazard of paternal retirement increases with time.
 It is also evident that fathers living in Southern Europe are initially at higher risk of transition into retirement.
-This result is consistent with the evidence
+This result is consistent with the empirical evidence indicating that Southern European individuals tend to retire earlier (Gruber and Wise 2004).